ElektraInitiative/libelektra/doc/tutorials/application-integration.md

 New applications simply do not have the burden to stay compatible with the configuration system they had to before.
 So they will prefer to use more standard plugins and contribute to make them flawless.
-But they can also use self-written plugins for adding needed behaviour or cross-cutting concerns.
+But they can also use self-written plugins for adding needed behavior or cross-cutting concerns.

 To sum up, if a developer wants to **elektrify** software, he or she can